catalina 28 sailboat review

 11. Review of Catalina 28

-Keel.
 The Catalina 28 has been built with more than one type of keel.
 One option is a fin keel.
-A boat with a fin keel is more manoeuvrable but has less directional stability than a similar boat with a long keel.But be aware that even though a Wing Keel keel is very good for speed racing, a fishing nets and the like in the water can easily make ...
+The fin keel is the most common keel and provides splendid manoeuvrability.
+The downside is that it has less directional stability than a long keel.But be aware that even though a Wing Keel keel is very good for speed racing, a fishing nets and the like in ...

 Practical Sailor is different.
 Its candor is as sharp as a marlin-spike and its honesty as welcome as a steadfast quartering breeze.
 And that goes for its acclaimed boat reviews.
 Over the years, we've reviewed the Catalina 27, 30 and a dozen other Catalina models.
 For each boat, we take a revealing look at the specifications and construction.